 Built-in support for ODROID’s USB GPS Module without additional configuration.

 Built-in support for NXP’s USB NFC Dongle without additional configuration.

 Additional applications can be installed in the same way as on standard Android devices (ADB, Download, F-Droid):

 - Copy your application to a USB drive and connect it to your Pi.
 Open the File Manager application, navigate to the USB drive and install the application from there.

 - Since Raspberry Pi has no USB OTG, “ADB over Ethernet” should be used instead of standard ADB.
 Please activate it first in the settings (Settings -> Emteria -> Enable ADB over Ethernet).
 An example can be found here.
 New applications can be installed directly from your PC using

 - You can use preinstalled application market to install new applications.
-One example for using F-Droid can be found here.
+One example of using F-Droid can be found here.